Cy-bec/AWS_Kubernetes/README.md

             periodSeconds: 3
 ```

-Create service to access from other pods (to make it accessable from outer-worl add `type: LoadBalancer` in spec: -> ports: ):
+Create service to access from other pods (to make it accessible from outer-world add `type: LoadBalancer` in spec: -> ports: ):

 ```yaml
 apiVersion: v1